Paul-Owori/Vacation-Queries/README.md

 * The user input from the radio buttons is processed with jQuery and suggestions are generated.
 * The suggestions are presented to the user.

-The program github page can be [accessed here](https://github.com/Paul-Owori/Vacation-Queries)
+The program github page can be accessed [here.](https://github.com/Paul-Owori/Vacation-Queries)

+The program can be tested [here.](https://paul-owori.github.io/Vacation-Queries/)

 &copy; 2019 Paul Owori